Lee Myung-bak: Economic policy

 finance ministers of South Korea, Japan, and China aimed at coordinating policies to cope with the credit crisis.

-Around early 2011, Mbnomics gained a negative reputation due to tax reduction plans for the rich, the failure to privatize or merge national banks, and failure to provide affordable housing.
+Around early 2011, Mbnomics gained a negative reputation due to tax reduction plans for the rich, the failure to privatize or merge large banks, and failure to provide affordable housing.
 The middle-aged and senior Korean population usually supported Lee Myung-bak.
 However, businesspeople in their 50s–60s in the construction and real estate sectors withdrew their support of Lee after the 2010 regional election and 2012 presidential election.